Can Your Child Safely Take a Break from ADHD Meds?

 One expert weighs in on important considerations when pondering a “drug holiday” for your child with ADHD.

-Actually, there’s little evidence that ADHD medicines have permanent impact on ultimate height.
+Actually, there’s little evidence that medicines for attention deficit hyperactivity disorder (ADHD or ADD) have permanent impact on ultimate height.
 Some children who use stimulants may not grow as quickly as their peers, but they often catch up eventually.

 Still, when parents feel a medicine break would be beneficial, I usually have them ask themselves honestly: “Will hyperactivity, distractibility or impulsivity interfere with your child’s success in summer camp or other vacation activities?”
 Think of each part of the summer.